africanlii/liiweb/README.md

  --data @01-create-work.json http://liiweb.test/api/node/legislation \
  -b XDEBUG_SESSION=PHPSTORM
 ```

+Hint: Using cURL 7.58 or higher, add `--trace-ascii trace.txt` to see the payload information.

    5. Debugger will stop at the breakpoint where you can inspect the Exception object and stack trace.
 Common issues:
       * Required fields which are missing
       * Entities with FRBR URI that already exists etc.